swfiua/gotu/docs/cberry.rst

 determine the distance of the source.

-Rourke shows that galactic rotation curves can be explained with the adoption of the Sciama Principle.
+Rourke shows that galactic rotation curves can be explained with the adoption of the Sciama Principle, as an additional assumption to general relativity.

-The issue here is that we are observing bodies moving according to the Kerr metric, which has waves dropping off with a factor of *1/r^3*.

-Further, this is the unique solution for the general relativity equations for a rotating body in a vacuum, how can the Sciama Principle also apply?
-What if both apply, but sometimes you can ignore the Sciama part?
+Without the Sciama Principle, the wave a body emits must follow the Kerr metric, which is the unique vacuum solution for a rotating body, since this is the unique solution for the general relativity equations for a rotating body in a vacuum.

+How can the Sciama Principle also apply?

 The Kerr metric determines the penalty you will pay, in terms of angular momentum, for any rotation giving rise to the angular momentum.
-The Sciama Principle determines how that wave will propogate through space time.
+The Sciama Principle determines how the resulting distortion of space time will propogate through space time.

-Rourke notes that two inertial frames that differ only by a constant velocity are deemed equivalent in special and general relativity and concludes that uniform motion should have no inertial effect on the surrounding universe.

-He then notes that you can change the angular momentum of a body by adding a constant velocity, but that angular velocity cannot be so changed.

 If we also assume that a black hole's angular momentum is proportional to it's mass, we have the wave's amplitude proportional to the mass.